joshbegley/nyt-latest/README.md

 `Bowing to moderates who said the jobless aid was too generous, Democrats dropped their bid to raise a weekly federal unemployment benefit to $400 from $300.`\
 https://nytimes.com/2021/03/05/us/politics/senate-stimulus-bill.html?searchResultPosition=3

-**Read the document**\
+**Task Force Report on Security Shortcomings During Capitol Riot**\
 `A task force that investigated the Jan.
-6 riots at the Capitol have made a series of recommendations to prevent future breaches.`\
+6 riots at the Capitol made a series of recommendations to prevent future breaches.`\
 https://nytimes.com/interactive/2021/03/05/us/capitol-security-review.html?searchResultPosition=4

 **Trump Official Arrested in Storming of Capitol Left Little Mark Before Riot**\